jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 You don't have to do this alone.
 Every person can contribute by tending the problems in their own niche.
 From the scientist to the farmer, the executive to the family in the woods, we just have to heal our environment faster.
 Healthy ecosystems need all types.
 And they follow simple rules to great effect.
 So can we.

 This book isn't meant to redefine politics or economics.
-Those come later, in Mixed Ideological Politics and Bumblebee Economics.
+Those come later, in Mixed Ideological Politics and Bumblebee Economics, and get far more detailed on how to institute the Internet Age.
 I released this one first, because any modern political or economic system requires you to accept everyone's technological identity as primary.
 Only then is it easy to see no one can play the game for you.
 It's a natural law.

 This is the best book I could write to show it to you.
 You exist in a unique moment in time and space.
 It came with certain beliefs and culture, and a struggling technomass and biomass.
 A new identity makes improving our future comprehensible—as much as washing your hands or irrigating a field.
 Make many adaptations.
 Keep only the ones that fix things faster.
 Speciate technology to local needs.
 Move.
 Build.
 Repeat.